Discover more from The Shortcut

-Project Leonardo for PS5: everything you need to know about Sony's accessibility controller kit
+Here's everything you need to know about the PS5 Access controller

-The latest codenamed kit to come out of Sony HQ, Project Leonardo is an all-in-one PS5 accessibility controller designed to remove the physical barriers of gaming and help those with disabilities more easily and comfortably play the console.
+The latest PlayStation hardware to come out of Sony HQ is the PS5 Access controller, a peripheral designed to remove the physical barriers of gaming and help those with disabilities more easily and comfortably play the console.

-Announced during CES 2023, Sony said Project Leonardo has been “built to address common challenges faced by many players with limited motor control, including difficulty holding a controller for long periods, accurately pressing small clusters of buttons or triggers, or positioning thumbs and fingers optimally on a standard controller”.
+Announced during CES 2023, Sony said the Access controller, codenamed Project Leonardo at the time, had been “built to address common challenges faced by many players with limited motor control, including difficulty holding a controller for long periods, accurately pressing small clusters of buttons or triggers, or positioning thumbs and fingers optimally on a standard controller”.

 The controller kit wraps all the gubbins of the standard PS5 controller in a highly configurable new casing, with plenty of customization options to adapt it to your needs.
 It works in tandem with other third-party accessibility accessories and, if all goes well, should bring the best PS5 games to an even bigger audience.
 Hopefully, Sony’s flagship system will be more accessible than ever.